enasequence/read_docs/faq/pathogen-subs-guide.rst

 its top-level sample identifier.

 .. image:: images/linked_samples.png
    :width: 600
    :alt: diagram showing BioSample relationships and data types
    :align: center

 Steps
 `````

-Please contact ena-path-collabs@ebi.ac.uk (or BioSamples) for technical support with any of the following steps.
+Please contact us at cohort-dataflow@ebi.ac.uk should you need any support with any of the following steps.

 1. Create the top-level sample
 '''''''''''''''''''''''''''''''''''